yoasif/yoasif.github.io/_posts/2021-03-18-supporting-compact-mode-in-firefox-proton.markdown

 ##### Updates
 {:.no_toc}

 2021-03-22 - Updated the Goals and Hypothesis sections based on feedback.
-The goals are now more in line with user goals (prevoiously, some of the goals felt more like *my* goals).
+The goals are now more in line with user goals (previously, some of the goals felt more like *my* goals).
 The hypotheses now try to predict what will happen if we follow the brief, rather than listing unknowns about users.

 **Note: This is not an official plan.**